Supply Chain Management – Improve 4 Key Measurements Using RFID

 [1] Traceability defined.
 Wikipedia. https://en.wikipedia.org/wiki/Traceability

 [2] Business Process Visibility Definition.
-TechTarget. http://searchcio.techtarget.com/definition/business-process-visibility
+TechTarget. https://searchcio.techtarget.com/definition/business-process-visibility

 [3] Efficiency defined.
-Dictionary. http://dictionary.reference.com/browse/efficiency
+Dictionary. https://dictionary.reference.com/browse/efficiency

 [4] Accountability defined.
 The Business Dictionary. http://www.businessdictionary.com/definition/accountability.html